 If you can find your “yeah, but…” narrative, not all is won yet — you have a necessary but not sufficient condition.
 Now it’s time to look at what comes after “but”: the opportunity is in that ellipsis.

-You now have a list of things you can improve in that core interaction, and they’ll likely fall into one of:
+You now have a list of things you can improve in that core job, and they’ll likely fall into one of:

 - it’s hard (or impossible) for producers and consumers to discover each other;

 - it’s hard to consummate the interaction that does the job (the core interaction);

 - it’s hard for producers to find the right consumers (and/or vice versa), i.e. find the matches that are likely to create more value for all participants.